mutinex/mmm-eval/docs/getting-started/quick-start.md

 ## What's in `result`?

-The evaluation suite runs 4 tests, each of which answers a distinct question about the quality of your model:
+The evaluation suite runs 5 tests, each of which answers a distinct question about the quality of your model:

-* **Accuracy Test**: "How well does my model predict on unseen data?"
+* **Holdout Accuracy Test**: "How well does my model predict on unseen data?"
+* **In-Sample Accuracy Test**: "How well does my model fit the training data and is it overfitting?"
 * **Cross-Validation**: "How *consistent* are my model's predictions across different splits of unseen data?"
 * **Refresh Stability**: "How much does marketing attribution change when I add new data to my model?"
 * **Perturbation**: "How sensitive is my model is to noise in the marketing inputs?"